Christkind: Czech Ježíšek

 Ježíšek (the Baby Jesus) is the Czech-language name for the Christkind Christmas figure.
 There is no accurate description of Ježíšek.
 He has been depicted as a baby, toddler, and young lad.
 Some even consider him simply as an abstract figure.
 According to tradition, Ježíšek makes his appearance on Christmas Eve.
-In some families, Ježíšek is said to bring the Christmas tree and the gifts, while the elders do it in secret.
+In some families, Ježíšek brings the Christmas tree and the gifts.
 In other families, the Christmas tree is decorated collaboratively with the children.
-Christmas gifts are delivered and unboxed on Christmas Eve (24 December).
+Christmas gifts are delivered by Ježíšek and unboxed on Christmas Eve (24 December) by the children.

 The tradition of Ježíšek has been observed by the Czechs for more than 400 years.
 This is partly due to the large population of Catholics during that period.
 It was Martin Luther who coined the term during the 16th century, an attempt to provide a suitable name to their figure other than St. Nicholas.

 At present, belief in Ježíšek is upheld in modern Czech society, despite having the lowest rates of religious affiliation in the world.